 At a smidge over 40 square kilometres, the actual municipality of Chiang Mai is pretty small by most standards.
 Yet the housing market here has long been anything but.
 So it was inevitable that, in time, land plots inside the city would be more and more tough to come by.
 And those still up for grabs, bearing a hefty price tag.
 So it was that, with the expansion of Chiang Mai’s road and transport infrastructure, a handful of years ago Thai real estate developers started focusing their attention on the outskirts of the city.

 Since then, no other part of the city fringes has become such a magnet for new condominiums especially than that around CentralFestival.
 From throwing open its doors in mid-November 2013, no fewer than 16 named condo developments have launched within one kilometre of the megamall!
-Right now, nine of which are move-in-ready:
+Right now (2021), all are are move-in-ready:

 - Boat condo